perxpective/Cybersecurity-Therapy/EHD/Practical/EHD Practical 10 - Metasploit.md

 **On Win2008 VM**
 1. Login as Administrator
-2. On Metasploit, using the same EternalBlue exploit and RHOST (Win2), set the payload to the following:
+2. On Metasploit, using the same EternalBlue exploit and RHOST (Win2008 VM IP), set the payload to the following:
 ```
 windows/x64/meterpreter/reverse_tcp
 ```